andrewheiss/donors-ngo-restrictions/Writing/Manuscript/are_funders_really_responding.md

 # Results and analysis

 We present the estimates of our different models in coefficient plots below.
-Since there are many control variables, and most are doubled up with *within* and *between* effects, we only include variables related to the NGO regulatory environment in each plot.
+Since there are many control variables, and most are doubled up with *within* and *between* effects, we only include variables related to NGO regulations in each plot.
 The full results of all models are included in the appendix, and @tbl:findings-summary summarizes the main findings for each hypothesis.

 \small
-!INCLUDE "../../Output/tbl-findings-summary.md"
+!INCLUDE "Output/tbl-findings-summary.md"
 \normalsize